yassinebenabbes/Api_Sentiment_Analysis_Product_Reviews/README.md

 * **Very Positive**

-BERT(bi-directional Encoder Representation of Transformers) is a machine learning technique developed by Google based on the Transformers mechanism.
+**BERT(bi-directional Encoder Representation of Transformers)** is a machine learning technique developed by Google based on the Transformers mechanism.
 In our sentiment analysis application, our model is trained on a pre-trained BERT model.
 BERT models have replaced the conventional RNN based LSTM networks.
 They can easily understand the context of a word in a sentence based on previous words in the sentences due to its bi-directional approach.

 <p align="center">
 <img src="https://www.codemotion.com/magazine/wp-content/uploads/2020/05/bert-google-1200x675.png"
   alt="bERT"
-  width="686" height="289">
+  width="320" height="250">
 </p>

 With `--why`, Size Limit can tell you *why* your library is of this size